 In the long-term, however, for those who have jumped completely into their new role, this kind of exhaustive care can lead to burnout and compassion fatigue.

 “The counter-effect of that investment is that they themselves become lost, oftentimes in that experience, whether it is self-forgetting or self-neglect,” added Stowlow.

-To avoid this kind of burnout and compassion fatigue, Stowlow recommends family caregivers take the following steps:
+To avoid this kind of burnout and compassion fatigue, Stowlow recommends family caregivers take the following three steps: